sa-minz/TMS-FINAL/README.md

 Provides functionality for generating transportation-related bills.

-### 📊 Records & Reports
+### 📋 Records

-Allows users to view stored records and system reports.
+Allows users to view and manage transportation records.

+### 📊 Reports

+Provides access to transportation-related reports and information.

+## 🔐 Security

+* Database authentication uses **Windows Authentication** through SQL Server LocalDB.
+* No database username or password is hard-coded in the application.
+* Visual Studio temporary files and build outputs are excluded using `.gitignore`.
+* Local database files and environment files are excluded from Git.

 ## 📚 Purpose